-The International Journal for Crime, Justice and Social Democracy is an open access, blind peer reviewed journal that seeks to publish critical research about challenges confronting criminal justice systems around the world.
+The International Journal for Crime, Justice and Social Democracy is an open access, blind peer reviewed journal that publishes critical research about challenges confronting criminal justice systems around the world.

-Vol 2, No 3 (2013): International Journal for Crime, Justice and Social Democracy
+Vol 3, No 3 (2014): International Journal for Crime, Justice and Social Democracy

 Table of Contents

 - Violence Against Women: What’s Law Got to Do With It?
 A Reflection on Gang Rape in India Richa Sharma, Susan Bazilli.
 4-21 PDF (389KB)

 - The Death of Jill Meagher: Crime and Punishment on Social Media Sanja Milivojevic, Alyce McGovern.
 22-39 PDF (805KB)